MinuraPunchihewa/ai-text-to-sql/README.md

 # AI-Text-to-SQL: Transforming Text Queries into SQL Magic ✨

 Have you ever wished you could simply speak or type your queries in plain English, and poof!
 They magically turn into perfectly formatted SQL queries?
-Well, say hello to ai_text_to_sql - the enchanting Python package that brings your dream to life!
+Well, say hello to AI-Text-to-SQL - the enchanting Python package that brings your dream to life!

 ## Unleashing the Magic 🌟